Manu098vm/Switch-Gift-Data-Manager/README.md

 ## About
 This tool aims to make past Mystery Gift event contents back again in all the Pokémon games for Nintendo Switch.
 Since those games won't allow event injection in the SAV file, this tool creates a forged BCAT package, injectable with homebrews like [JKSV](https://github.com/J-D-K/JKSV/releases).
-This does not involve hacking the game ROM nor hacking the game SAV.
+This allows wondercards to be redeemed through the In-Game Mystery Gift Menu.
+The use of this tool does not involve hacking the game ROM nor hacking the game SAV.

 ### Compatible files
 * Let's Go Pikachu and Let's Go Eevee wondercard full files (.wb7full)
 * Sword and Shield wondercard files (.wc8)
 * Brilliant Diamond and Shining Pearl wondercard files (.wb8)
 * Legends Arceus wondercard files (.wa8)
+* Scarlet & Violet wondercard files (.wc9)
 * BCAT wondercard files, either with mutiple or single wondercards (no file format extension)

 ### Compatible games